 If you accidentally place a tile somewhere you don’t want it to be, you

 RMB (the right mouse button) while in the tilemap editor.

 You can also flip and rotate sprites in the TileMap editor (note: flipping the sprite in the TileSet will have no effect).
 Icons at the top right of the editor allow flipping and rotating of the currently selected sprite - you can also use the A and S keys to flip the sprite horizontally and vertically.
 With a brick pattern like this tutorial uses, flipping the sprites would create unpleasant discontinuities unless you’re flipping an entire region of bricks.
 But for some kinds of tiles, flipping can be a convenient and space-saving feature.

 Offset and scaling artifacts¶

 When using a single texture for all the tiles, scaling the tileset (or even moving to a non pixel-aligned location) will most likely result in filtering artifacts like so:

 This is unavoidable, as it is the way the hardware bilinear filter works.
-So, to avoid this situation, there are a few workarounds.
+To avoid this situation, there are a few workarounds.
 Try the one that looks better for you:

 - Enable pixel snap (Set

 Project > Project Settings > Rendering > Quality > 2d > Use Pixel Snapto true; you can also search for